 Can an AI tool improve diversity?
 That, at least, is the idea behind Develop Diverse, a new tool being implemented at CBS to attract a more diverse pool of candidates to job postings.

 The programme scans job ads for biased words and suggests more inclusive alternatives.
 According to Sofie Gottlieb, Diversity, Equity and Inclusion Lead, it has proven to increase the number of qualified applicants.

 Science can be difficult to comprehend.
 Master’s student Maja Völker is creating eye-catching paintings with scientific motifs that capture the imagination and will be exhibited at Villa Kultur on Saturday 29 April.

 Sustainability is everywhere.
 It applies to everybody, to our clothes, energy, water – and much more.
 This topic was also the focus of CBS Tech Day, a technology-focused conference organised by CBS students, who agreed that sustainability should be discussed more at their business school.

 If you believe that going on exchange is difficult, you might be surprised to learn that there is a space for everyone.
 Grades and points from extra-curricular activities do matter to some extent, but even with grades at the lower end of the spectrum, an exchange trip is within reach.

-Algorithms have a hold on the stock markets that has fuelled the need for regulation.
-But how do we regulate what we don’t understand?
 The second generation of trading algorithms are designing their own investment strategies – and they are so complicated that we are unable to understand them.